Facing the stakes of AI together: from shared concerns to joint action.

 Location:

+As AI systems grow more powerful, politicized, and deeply embedded in global institutions, the urgency for meaningful governance has never been greater.
 The Athens Roundtable was created for moments like this.
-As a neutral, credible, and action-oriented forum, it provides space to take on the most pressing governance questions: honestly, directly, and without performative consensus.
+As a focused, informal, credible, and action-oriented forum, it provides space to take on the most pressing governance issues: honestly, directly, and without performative consensus.

 Our high-level goals are to:

-i) Stress-test the current status of global AI governance.
-We’ll cut through the noise to examine AI’s technical blindspots, policy constraints, and geopolitical tensions.
+I) Stress-test the current status of global AI governance.
+We’ll cut through the noise to examine AI’s technical forecast, policy landscape, and geopolitical sensitivities.
 As AI systems evolve and the global landscape shifts, many existing AI governance efforts, from voluntary principles to regulatory frameworks, now face real tests of relevance and durability.
 We’ll take a critical look at what’s working, what isn’t, and what might be needed next.

-• Unacceptable AI risks - Build shared understanding of unacceptable risks posed by AI systems and explore viable diplomatic pathways toward international agreement, oversight, and verification.
+Unacceptable AI risks: Build shared understanding of unacceptable risks posed by AI systems and explore viable diplomatic pathways toward international or multilateral agreement, oversight, and verification.